-The ladies who live at Seymour House have enjoyed creating a ‘Dignity tree’ art piece in their hallway, which shows how important it is for people in care to be treated with respect, and dignity - and how they would like their lives to look.
+The ladies who live at Seymour House have enjoyed creating a ‘Dignity tree’ art piece in their hallway, which shows how important it is for people with learning disabilities to be treated with respect, and dignity - and how they would like their lives to look.

 The ladies were supported with writing ten ‘Points of Dignity in Care’ – which are outlined in text, and added onto the branches of the tree.
 Some of these points include: